graymintmoon/graymintmoon.github.io/README.md

-# GRAY MINT MOON
+# GRAY MINT MOON WEBSITE

 ### Welcome

-Thanks for checking out the Gray Mint Moon Studio repository.
-This repo houses the files for the graymintmoon.com website, set to release any day now.
+Thanks for checking out the Gray Mint Moon, LLC repository.
+This repo houses the files for the graymintmoon.com website.

 #### Mission

-Gray Mint Moon believes that you, yes you, are meant to have a significant impact on the world.
-We thrive in helping people fulfill their personal missions by offering web development and design services to digital nomads and entrepreneurs.
-If you're interested in creating a new website, application, or just need guidance in establishing your online presence, please reach out.

-Let's launch something for the world!
+To craft authentic connections within the digital space by offering human-centered design and modern web development.